code4recovery/12-step-meeting-list/README.md

 Meetings Plugin
 ===============

-WP plugin for meetings database management.
+WP plugin for maintaining database of meetings and locations.
+Has address standardization features.